scrollwm/scrollfx/README.md

 * Workspace scaling: Apart from overview, you can scale the workspace to any scale, and continue working.

+* Lua scripting: scroll provides a lua API to script the window manager.

 * Trackpad/Mouse scrolling: You can use the trackpad or mouse dragging to navigate/scroll the workspace windows.